zimolzak/fun-with-likert/README.md

 ========

 Here is a table of *p* values, comparing group A to group B, for each of the 6 questions.
-Three statistical tests (columns in the table) are
+The following statistical tests (columns in the table) are tried:
-tried:

 1. Wilcoxon rank sum, a.k.a.
 Mann-Whitney
 2. T-test (unpaired)